winhtaikaung/lovely-cart/README.md

 - [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) - to spin up all the app inside the single kubernetes cluster

+Before we run make commands, we need to start the minikube with following command

+    minikube start

 Once you cloned the project
 You can see the Makefile at the root level of the cloned project folder